 The market outlook for disk archiving appliances has become decidedly muted.

-archive products and the hardware of their choice.
-Growing numbers of users are also checking out cloud storage
+and the hardware of their choice.
+Growing numbers of users are also checking out

 options.
 Some archive appliance vendors are expanding their products' capabilities to extend their marketing pitches beyond the narrow scope of archiving.